There are many different Mexicos. There is the Mexico of American media, consisting mainly of drugs and violence on the border and along the coast.

 After 9, I’d either hang out with my roommate, who’d get back from work around 7 or 8.
 We’d often hit a bar or a restaurant with others if it was between Thursday or Sunday.
 If not that, I’d chill with one of the handful of gals I knew who lived nearby, or just do some drinking alone and read a book or watch a movie.

-I'd reserve one day of the week to do some exploring as well.
+I’d reserve one day of the week to do some exploring as well.
 Even if it was only to hit a shopping mall, a park or a good taco place in another part of town.
-It's important to me to do shit like this.
+It’s important to me to do things this.
 The day would change week-to-week based on my work schedule.

 …Damn, I just realized how dull that all sounds!